 (1949 ) Social science fiction, political fiction, dytopian

 The last book written by the author George Orwell.
-1984 is about a dystopia world run by the mysterious political group called big brother and the ministry’s of truth, love, plenty and peace.
+1984 is about a dystopian world run by the mysterious political group called big brother and the ministries of truth, love, plenty and peace.
 The book is formatted in three separate parts with a various amount of chapters in these parts.
 Each part of the story takes it to the next level, such as more deep philosophy and political type of questions and speeches.
-A descriptive book that really gets you thinking about the issues/thoughts off the main characters mind.
+A descriptive book that really gets you thinking about the issues/thoughts of the main character’s mind.

 Throughout its publication history, Nineteen Eighty-Four has been either banned or legally challenged as subversive or ideologically corrupting.
 In fact, according to the American Library Association, it’s one of the world’s top ten most banned books.
 By 1989, Nineteen Eighty-Four had been translated into sixty-five languages, more than any other novel in English at the time.

-Stephen King, David Bowie, Mel Gibson, and Game of Thrones star Kit Harington have all listed the novel as or among their favorite books of all time.
+Stephen King, David Bowie, Mel Gibson, and Game of Thrones star Kit Harington have all listed the novel as or among their favourite books of all time.
 The book goes deep in the future past modern/capitalist ideas.
 It discusses an extreme measure of totalitarianism, classes, influence, absolutes and many more ideas that make the dystopia world work.
-For written a long time ago, the book speaks of many issues that are relevent today.
+For written a long time ago, the book speaks of many issues that are relevant today.
 Every topic and theme is told by Winston as he slowly becomes conscious in how the world really works and rebels against the party.
-After so much pages,dialog and interesting chapters, the ending will make you feel awkward and sad as you ponder reality and your role as a human being.
+After so many pages, dialogue and interesting chapters, the ending will make you feel awkward and sad as you ponder reality and your role as a human being.
 I recommend this book to everyone that likes epic speeches, political themes and alternative type of worlds that have relevance in modern times.